 There's probably many ways out, like staircases.
 Especially considering how elaborate the dungeons are, it seems unlikely to me that there's just an elevator leading to them.
 Same thing for the collapsed parts.

 Why the hell are all of the Cockroaches I find in this castle Madagascar Hissing Cockroaches?
 They're quite large for any other species and they hiss.
 Did Alexander just happen to go on a trip to Madagascar, look at these and say "Aw, hell yes!
 I totally want a breeding pair of those!"note Apparently, this game is also set before they were even given a proper latin name.

-It's strongly implied that the cockroaches are hallucinations, as they only appear when Daniel's sanity is low, and they dissappear mysteriously.
-Daniel was an explorer and archeologist, so it's very possible that he has visited Madagascar, and had a traumatic experience with the cockroaches.
+It's strongly implied that the cockroaches are hallucinations, as they only appear when Daniel's sanity is low, and they disappear mysteriously.
+Daniel was an explorer and archaeologist, so it's very possible that he has visited Madagascar, and had a traumatic experience with the cockroaches.